fabacab/fetlife-video-sharer/README.markdown

 ## Using

-To use FetLife Video Sharer, [log in to your FetLife.com account](https://fetlife.com/login) and go to any video page on.
+To use FetLife Video Sharer, [log in to your FetLife.com account](https://fetlife.com/login) and go to any video page on FetLife.
 In the right-hand sidebar, under the "VID411" heading, click the "Share this video!" link:

 ![Screenshot of FetLife Video Sharer "Share this link!" link.](http://i.imgur.com/shZ2Ldy.png)

 You will be presented with a pop-up dialog that offers you several different options for how you'd like to share the direct link to the video.

 ![Screenshot of FetLife Video Sharer sharing options pop-up window.](http://i.imgur.com/3sfFljR.png)

+A direct, free link will also be shown.
+Simply bookmark that link or share it with your friends so that you can return to watch that video *even when you are not logged in to FetLife*.
+By compiling many video links, you can create a freely available, no subscription required, never-expiring directory of previously for-pay video content.
+Enjoy for yourself and help others do the same at no charge!

 ## Frequently Asked Questions